Video tolling: Technology

 In a video tolling system the license plate number can be extracted from an image either by using automatic number plate recognition (ANPR) technology or manual data-entry clerks.

 Video tolling is sometimes used in conjunction with "all electronic" open road tolling, to allow drivers without an RFID device (often referred to as a "Tag") to use the toll road.
 An all electronic system is a toll collection point that does not permit cash payment, and vehicle identification / toll collection is done using RFID or other electronic means.
 When video tolling is used in conjunction with all electronic systems, a fee is frequently added to the toll to offset the higher cost of processing video tolls.

 There are two forms of video billing: "registered" and "unregistered" accounts.
-In registered video billing, the motorist firsts register the vehicle's plates with the tolling agency prior to using the toll road.
+In registered video billing, the motorist first registers the vehicle's plates with the tolling agency prior to using the toll road.
 The toll system will then associate the plate images with the account and debit the amount of the toll from the account.

 Unregistered systems look up the vehicle registration information from a government motor vehicle registration database and send a bill to the address in the database.
 There may be an extra charge for the additional processing.

 North America

 The first video tolling system in North America was the Highway 407 in the Greater Toronto Area.
-The 407 ETR system has struggled somewhat with accuracy and customer service issues, and recently settled a lawsuit related to potential incorrect charges on the system.
-Video Tolling systems are also being evaluated in the US, and TxDOT may have quietly deployed the first "Video Only" system on SH 121 in Dallas, but not without some controversy.
+The 407 ETR system, which opened in 1997, has struggled somewhat with accuracy and customer service issues, and on 2003, settled a lawsuit related to potential incorrect charges on the system.
+Video Tolling systems are also being evaluated in the United States, and in 2006, the Texas Department of Transportation (TxDOT) deployed the first "Video Only" system on SH 121 north of Dallas, but not without some controversy with Cintra attempting to gain control and construction of the SH 121 Tollway; maintenance of the SH 121 Tollway was transferred to the North Texas Tollway Authority (NTTA) in 2008 and was redesignated as the Sam Rayburn Tollway.